-My other research aims for 2020 and beyond are to: get a really good grip on understanding charge-carrier mobility in polar semiconductors; find ways to include thermal disorder in electronic structure calculations; automate the fitting of semi-empirical tight-binding quantum models to higher level calculations as surrogate models for large scale calculation.
+My other research aims for 2020 and beyond are to: get a really good grip on understanding charge-carrier mobility in polar semiconductors; develop methods for treating non-adiabatic dynamics of large organic electronic molecules; automate the fitting of quantum models to use as surrogate models for large scale calculation.

 Group publications are collated at: Google Scholar - Jarvist Moore Frost